thin-edge/thin-edge.io/docs/src/tutorials/write-my-software-management-plugin.md

 The order of the commands invoked by the Software Management Agent is:
 `prepare` -> `update-list` or [`install`, `remove`] ->`finalize`

-> Note: There is no guarantee of the order between `install` and `remove`.
+> **info**: There is no guarantee of the order between `install` and `remove`.
 > If you need a specific order, use `update-list` command instead.

 In the following sections, we will dive into each command and other rules deeply.

 ## Input, Output, and Errors